 The following precautions will help you beat the heat wave: –

 - Avoid/Limit caffeinated and alcoholic beverages.
 It’s easier said than done so focus on limiting the intake till we hit the monsoon season.

-- Heat Strokes are often be a result of dehydration.
+- Heat Strokes are often a result of dehydration.
 Quench your thirst regularly to avoid dehydration.
 Rather than putting your hand on an easily available aerated beverage, try a local Indian delicacy like Chaach, Aam Panna, Roohafza, Fruit Juice and all.

 - Garam Masala, Peri Peri, Schezwan, Chilli, pepper and too hot for this season.
 Top it up on your dish you might as well be raising the temperature a little more.
-Avoid heavy and heat indicung foods like Full eggs, prawns, Heavy Carbs and Red meat.
+Avoid heavy and heat inducing foods like Full eggs, prawns, Heavy Carbs and Red meat.